SequAna-Ukon/VTK_CF/README.md

 [What is single-cell RNA-seq?](https://en.wikipedia.org/wiki/Single-cell_transcriptomics)

 ## The papers
-These are the two papers, we will be working with the first one only while the second one is for your further reading and as a bonus for whoever will manage to work on it:
+These are the two papers we will be working with, the first one only, while the second one is for your further reading and as a bonus for whoever manages to work on it:

 - Bulk RNA-seq: [Böstrom et al 2017](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0188772).
 Comparative cell cycle transcriptomics reveals synchronization of developmental